joekickass/ms-media-foundation-samples/README.md

 }
 ```

+## MFTs

+A few libraries need to be referenced when creating an MFT:

+* mf.lib
+* mfuuid.lib
+* mfplat.lib

+Add them to _Linker -> Input -> Additional Dependencies_.

 ## Threading

 MF is a free-threaded system, which means that COM interface methods can be invoked from arbitrary threads.
 Therefore, when calling CoInitializeEx(), you must initialize COM with the apartment-threaded object concurrency by passing in the COINIT_APARTMENTTHREADED parameter.
 Your objects might also need to use synchronization primitives, such as locks, to control access to internal variables by concurrently running threads.